pattern

 to cause something to suddenly and completely stop, often in a dramatic or unexpected manner

-Ex: Heavy snow brought the city to a grinding halt overnight.
+Ex: The power outage brought the entire factory to a grinding halt.

 LanGeek